A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Exploration of the BBT Exploration of the BBT

 \subsubsection{\texorpdfstring{Strong and weak interpretations of the probability estimates }{Strong and weak interpretations of the probability estimates }}

 }

-We believe that the four important columns to report are {\em mean}, {\em delta} (the difference between the {\em high} and {\em low} values of the HDI) {\em in.rope} and {\em above.50}.
-In particular, the {\em mean} and the {\em above.50} measures will be central to what we will call the \textbf{strong} and the \textbf{weak interpretations} of the probability estimates.
-As discussed, the BBT model generates a set of numbers \(P_k(A \succ\,B)\) which we have been calling probabilities that \(A\) is better than \(B\).
+We believe that the four important columns to report are: {\em mean}, {\em delta} (the difference between the {\em high} and {\em low} values of the HDI) {\em in.rope}, and {\em above.50}.
+In particular, the {\em mean} and the {\em above.50} measures measures play a crucial role in what we refer to as the \textbf{strong} and the \textbf{weak interpretations} of the probability estimates.
+The BBT model generates a set of numbers \(P_s(A \succ\,B)\) which we interpreted as probabilities that algorithm \(A\) is better than algorithm \(B\).
 And in fact, these numbers are used in the BBT model as the parameters of the binomial distribution that are interpreted as probabilities of the event happening.

-Under the strong interpretation, we do understand these numbers as probabilities that \(A\) is better than \(B\) in a frequentist approach - in the long run, for a large number of data sets, the proportion of times \(A\) wins from \(B\) should approach that number.
-In the strong interpretation, the {\em mean} column is the best estimation of how much better algorithm A is from B. The {\em delta} column (or both {\em low} and {\em high}) are the estimates on how uncertain one is about that probability.
+Under the strong interpretation, we understand each of \(P_s(A \succ\,B)\) as \emph{probabilities} that \(A\) is better than \(B\) in the sense that in the long run, for a large number of data sets, the proportion of times \(A\) wins from \(B\) should approach that number.
+In the strong interpretation, the {\em mean} column is the best estimation of how much better algorithm \(A\) is compared to algorithm \(B\).
+The {\em delta} column or both {\em low} and {\em high} are estimates of the uncertainty surrounding that probability.

-The weak interpretation sees each \(P_k(A \succ\,B)\) as a number that measures how much A is better than B. It happens to be a number that ranges from 0.0 to 1.0, and if the number is lower than 0.5, it indicates that B is better than A. Under the weak interpretation, each \(P_k(A \succ\,B)\) is an evidence that A is better than B, not a promise of future proportions of wins in the long run.
-In this case, the {\em above.50} is the measure on how confident one should be that A is better than B. If 90\% of the evidence (each \(P_k(A \succ\,B)\)) are above 0.5, one can be 90\% confident that A is better than B.
+The weak interpretation views each \(P_s(A \succ\,B)\) as a \emph{measure of the superiority} of A over B, expressed as a number ranging from 0.0 to 1.0.
+A value less than 0.5 indicates that B is better than A. Under this interpretation, \(P_s(A \succ\,B)\) represents evidence in favor of A's superiority over B, rather than a guarantee of future outcomes.
+The value of {\em above.50} reflects the degree of confidence one can have in the superiority of A over B. For example, if 90\% of the evidence (\(P_k(A \succ\,B)\)) is above 0.5, one can have 90\% confidence that A is better than B.''

-The {\em in.rope} measure falls oddly between the two interpretations.
-Following the weak interpretation, we are counting the proportion of evidence that falls within an interval (from 0.45 to 0.55).
-But to justify the range of the ROPE, we used a strong interpretation's point of view: the fact that, in the long run, one algorithm will win from the other at most 55\% of the time is not relevant for practical purposes.
+The {\em in.rope} measure combines elements of both interpretations.
+While it calculates the proportion of evidence that falls within a specific interval (from 0.45 to 0.55), this range was determined based on the strong interpretation's perspective.